manoaclubroom/manoaclubroom.github.io/index.md

 ## Milestone 1: Mockup Development

 Our main goal for Milestone 1 was to complete mockup designs for our Manoa Club Room application.
 We used Semantic UI React within a Meteor application to get the process started.
 At this point in the Milestone only the front-end was implemented.
-You can see some of our designs in the pictures below.
+You can see our designs in the pictures below.

 Mockup landing page sketch: